 - 1. For the DisplayPort protocol, TXPMARESETDONE is used only for UltraScale and UltraScale+ devices.
 For 7 series devices. this field is tied to 1. - 2.
-For the DisplayPort protocol, this field is tied to 1. - 3.
+The signals driving the GTPOWERGOOD in the TXIS and RXIS registers are identical. - 3.
 For the DisplayPort protocol, RXDFELPMRESET is an unused field. - 4.
 For the DisplayPort protocol, this register field is unused for UltraScale and UltraScale+ devices. - 5.
 For the DisplayPort protocol, this register field is unused for UltraScale and UltraScale+ devices.
 The internal GT UltraScale wizard FSM handles this field. - 6.
-For the DisplayPort protocol, RXPMARESETDONE is used only for UltraScale and UltraScale + devices.
+For the DisplayPort protocol, RXPMARESETDONE is used only for UltraScale and UltraScale+ devices.
 For 7 series devices this field is tied to 1. - 7.
 For the DisplayPort protocol, this field is applicable only for 7 series devices.
 For UltraScale and UltraScale+ devices, CPLLPD is handled by the GT wizard FSMs internally. - 8.
 For the DisplayPort protocol, this register field is unused. - 9.
 For the DisplayPort protocol, the GT Wizards internal FSM handles these status bits.
 This register is unused. - 10.
 For the DisplayPort protocol, this field is tied to 1 for 7 series devices.
 For the HDMI protocol, this register field is unused. - 11.
 For the DisplayPort protocol, this status bus is internally monitored by the GT wizards FSM.
 This field is unused.
 For HDMI protocol, this field is unused in GTPE2 devices. - 12.
 For the HDMI protocol, this register field is unused. - 13.
 For the HDMI protocol, this register field is unused in UltraScale and UltraScale+ devices.